 Enterprise funds (Water, Sewer and Harbormaster) should be fully self-sufficient operationally with user charges and fees set to recover all costs associated with the activities of these funds, including capital expenditures.
-All costs, both direct and indirect, shall be reviewed on an annual basis to ensure proper allocation of costs between the General Fund and Enterprise Funds pursuant to the DOR's Indirect Cost Analysis performed June 2012.
+All costs, both direct and indirect, shall be reviewed on an annual basis to ensure proper allocation of costs between the General Fund and Enterprise Funds.
 Enterprise Funds are governed by MGL Ch.
-44, §53F1/2.
+44, §53F1⁄2.